MSCraftWiki/mscraft.org/README.md

 Howdy!
 Welcome to the official website for the MSCraft Minecraft Server, the official server for the [MSC Discord Server](https://discord.gg/msc).
 This server, and its website, are lovingly maintained by [@lunaqq#6284](#luna-owner), [@bushtail#0420](#bushi-technician), and [@Chloe#7069](#chloe-technician).

-The server runs a custom server-side only modpack called MSCPack, which is a custom-made modpack based around [PolyMC](https://github.com/TheEpicBlock/PolyMc).
+The server runs a server-side only modpack called MSCPack, which is a custom-made modpack based around [PolyMC](https://github.com/TheEpicBlock/PolyMc).

 ## Wiki